paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-004-transportation-security.md

 **(b) Uses of funds** A recipient of a grant under this section shall use the grant funds for one or more of the following:

-(1) Security and redundancy for critical communications, computer, and train control systems essential for secure railroad operations.
+(1) Security and redundancy for critical communications, computer, and train control systems essential for secure railroad operations, including communications interoperability where appropriate with relevant outside agencies and entities.

 (2) Accommodation of railroad cargo or passenger security inspection facilities, related infrastructure, and operations at or near United States international borders or other ports of entry.